rabbitmq/rabbitmq-dotnet-client/RUNNING_TESTS.md

     run-test.sh

 Running individual tests and fixtures on Windows is trivial using the Visual Studio test runner.
-To run a specific tests fixture on osx/linux you can use nunit3 where expressions to select the tests to be run:
+To run a specific tests fixture on MacOS or Linux, use the NUnit filter expressions to select the tests to be run:

-    ./fake.sh Test where="test =~ /SomeTest/"
+    dotnet test projects/client/Unit --filter "Name~TestAmqpUriParseFail"

+    dotnet test projects/client/Unit --filter "FullyQualifiedName~RabbitMQ.Client.Unit.TestHeartbeats"